 Lusio Lights combines light and electronic music to create a "family-friendly festival of light and sound."

+On a cold Saturday night in January, the Volunteer Park Conservatory filled with people and glowed like a spaceship, pulsating with different colors.
+Light artists and electronic music filled the lush humidity of the conservatory with beams streaming through the leaves and shapes of the plants underneath the glass.
 Lusio Lights, organized and curated by Mollie Bryan, was in full swing.
 Bryan is the owner and curator of Mokedo, a creative event space for light art and electronic music in the Sodo neighborhood of Seattle.
 She describes Lusio as the “external voice” of Mokedo.